All Episodes

 And when things are at their worst, Americans are at their best.

-Health care professionals who said they would come to help New York during this crisis.
+I can't tell you how many people, we had 60,000 volunteers from New York and across the country, health care professionals who said they would come to help New York during this crisis.

-I mean, it incredible.
+I mean, incredible.

-Uh so yeah, we'll get the test done.
+So, yeah, we'll get the test done.

-This country's uh the world leader, it always has been.
+This country's the world leader.

 And if we don't let the politics interfere, we'll get there even faster.

-Everyone wearing a mask, and if you take a bite of a hot dog, you have one second to take the bite and close it up again.
+And if you take a bite of a hot dog, you have one second to take the bite and close it up again and drink your beer from a straw.

-That's gonna suck, Governor.
+That's going to suck, Governor.

-That's but I'll take it to a game.
+But I'll take you to a game.

-Uh anyway, uh I'm praying for our state.
+Anyway, I'm praying for our state.

-We're getting closer to it every day, and uh we're praying for everybody with this, including your family.
+We're getting closer to it every day, and we're praying for everybody with this, including your family.

 Thank you, Sean.